Templates in Blazor AutoComplete Component

 Header template

-The header element is shown statically at the top of the suggestion list items within the AutoComplete, and any custom element can be placed as a header element using the HeaderTemplate property.
+The header element remains fixed at the top of the suggestion list and can host any custom content using the HeaderTemplate property.

-In the following sample, the list items and its headers are designed and displayed as two columns similar to multiple columns of the grid.
+In the following sample, the list items and their headers are designed and displayed as two columns similar to multiple columns in a grid.

 @using Syncfusion.Blazor.Data